An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications

 \textbf{This diverging behavior continues with \component{Constitutive Entities}, where framework testing aims for comprehensive edge-case coverage, while application testing validates specific, isolated interactions}.
 Agent frameworks more frequently use \pattern{Parameterized Testing}, \pattern{Negative Testing}, \pattern{Membership Testing}, and \pattern{Mock Assertion}, while agentic applications employ \pattern{Parameterized Testing} and \pattern{Mock Assertion} at 2.2x and 3.5x lower rates, respectively, but use \pattern{Test Double} 1.4x more often.
 This reflects a difference in emphasis: frameworks favor systematic exploration of edge-case behaviors in environment-defining components, whereas applications focus on simulating and verifying isolated behaviors through mocking and test doubles.

-\textbf{This contrast is further evident in testing \component{Boundary Artifacts}, where the use of \pattern{Assertion-Based Testing} drops from 84.6\% in frameworks to 55.6\% in applications, while \pattern{Membership Testing} increases nearly 2.9x in applications.} Both agent frameworks and agentic applications rely on \pattern{Test Double} to isolate third-party integrations, frameworks lean toward rigorous validation via \pattern{Mock Assertion} and \pattern{Snapshot Testing}, reflecting an emphasis on stricter validation of integration behavior.
+\textbf{This contrast is further evident in testing \component{Boundary Artifacts}, where the use of \pattern{Assertion-Based Testing} drops from 84.6\% in frameworks to 55.6\% in applications, while \pattern{Membership Testing} increases nearly 2.9x in applications.} Both agent frameworks and agentic applications rely on \pattern{Test Double} to isolate third-party integrations.
+Agent frameworks complement this pattern with greater use of \pattern{Mock Assertion} and \pattern{Snapshot Testing}, reflecting an emphasis on stricter validation of integration behavior.
 In contrast, agentic applications de-emphasize these techniques and instead favor lighter, context-specific checks aligned with their operational needs.

 \textbf{The novel patterns \pattern{DeepEval} and \pattern{Hyperparameter Control} are each confined to just one or two components, explaining how their current use is highly specialized and not yet generalized across the agent ecosystem}.
 The heatmap in Figure~\ref{fig:combined:component_wise_testing_patterns} shows that these patterns have found their initial niche use-cases. \pattern{DeepEval}, for instance, is used only in agentic applications for testing \component{Observable Property} and \component{Resource Artifacts}.
 This is its ideal niche: validating ambiguous, FM-generated artifacts, e.g., output like code, summaries, where traditional assertions fail.
-Likewise, \pattern{Hyperparameter Control} has found its primary use case in testing \component{Roles} within frameworks, directly addressing the critical need for reproducible role-wise agent behavior during development and also in \component{Plan Body} for forcing FMs to produce consistent output.
+Likewise, \pattern{Hyperparameter Control} is primarily used to test \component{Roles} within frameworks, where practitioners use hyperparameters (e.g., temperature) to ensure reproducible role-wise agent behavior during testing.
+It is also applied in the \component{Plan Body} to obtain more consistent FM outputs.
 While not yet in broad use ( less than 1\% in both agent frameworks and agentic application), their presence in these key areas shows that novel patterns are successfully solving problems that were previously intractable, signaling their potential to expand as the agent ecosystem matures.